To successfully function in our online environment, students must possess basic computer skills such as:

 Workload and Time Commitment

 Boston University’s Genealogical Research Programs are designed for the adult learner.
 There are five modules (or subject matters), and each module will open and close so that you progress as a cohort through the material on a schedule.
-Each module requires a minimum of 15 to 20 hours per week while you are in the program.
+Each module requires a minimum of 3 hours per day while you are in the program.
 During this time you will be reading course content, reading outside assignments, responding to online discussion questions, and completing written assignments.
 Classes are limited in enrollment with one instructor and 2-3 facilitators per module.

 Two weeks prior to starting your class, you will be given access to an Orientation to introduce you to navigating the learning management system.